RayAKaan/Receipt-reader/README.md

-# PumpPal
+# Receipt reader
-A web application for managing fuel expenses using OCR and analytics.
+A web application for reading your receipt expenses using OCR and analytics.